CSantos-Dev/Java-Sorting-Algorithms/README.md

 # Java-Sorting-Algorithms
-Implementation of most common sorting algorithms in Java:
+The purpose of this repository is to show how the different sorting algorithms can be implemented using Java language.

 - Bubble Sort
 - Insertion Sort